oVirt/ovirt-site/source/project/mom.html.md

 # Mo M

 MOM is a policy-driven tool that can be used to manage overcommitment on KVM hosts.
-Using libvirt, MOM keeps track of active virtual machines on a host.
+Using either libvirt or vdsm, MOM keeps track of active virtual machines on a host.
 At a regular collection interval, data is gathered about the host and guests.
-Data can come from multiple sources (eg. the /proc interface, libvirt API calls, a client program connected to a guest, etc).
+Data can come from multiple sources (eg. the /proc interface, vdsm API calls, libvirt API calls, a client program connected to a guest, etc).
 Once collected, the data is organized for use by the policy evaluation engine.
 When started, MOM accepts a user-supplied overcommitment policy.
 This policy is regularly evaluated using the latest collected data.
 In response to certain conditions, the policy may trigger reconfiguration of the system’s overcommitment mechanisms.
 Currently MOM supports control of memory ballooning and KSM but the architecture is designed to accommodate new mechanisms such as cgroups.

 ## Name

-mom / MoM / MOM???

-MoM stands for Memory overcommitment Manager.
+Mom -- Memory Overcommitment Manager

 ## Important MoM wiki pages

          Under construction.....

+## External Links

+*   There is some [old documentation](https://github.com/aglitke/mom/wiki) that needs to be updated and migrated to this wiki.
+*   A [presentation](http://www.linux-kvm.org/wiki/images/e/e8/2010-forum-litke-kvmforum2010.pdf) on overcommitment policy.
+*   A [paper](http://www.ibm.com/developerworks/library/l-overcommit-kvm-resources/) on the same topic.

 ## Additional project information